Arielhh/ESP32-Radio-Internet-With-TouchScreen-Display/README.md

 After ESP32 boot wait for 3 min until network scanning is completed.
 Open the wifi in your phone and search for AH_Radio Connect to your network
-Wait for 5 min for the Spiff format to be completed Look at the LCD for the IP address connect to that Ip Address using your computer browser upload single station or list of stations using the following format
+Wait for 5 minutes for the Spiff format to be completed Look at the LCD for the IP address connect to that IP address using your computer browser Upload a single station or list of stations using the following format

 Station Name 1,Station Address 1
 Station Name 2,Station Address 2